Jake Paul vs. Anthony Joshua:

 Anthony Joshua will return to the ring on December 19, facing Jake Paul in a highly unusual matchup at the Kaseya Center in Miami.
-The fight, which will air live on Netflix, marks Joshua’s first appearance since his stoppage loss to Daniel Dubois last September.
+The fight, which will air live and for free on Netflix, marks Joshua’s first appearance since his stoppage loss to Daniel Dubois last September.

 Paul (12-1, 7 KOs) was originally scheduled to face Gervonta Davis this month before Davis’ legal issues forced the cancellation.
 With that matchup gone, Paul and his team quickly pivoted, securing Joshua in what is easily the biggest and most dangerous fight of the YouTuber-turned-boxer’s career.